Lyceum of the Philippines University – Laguna

 The Lyceum of the Philippines University – Laguna (formerly Lyceum Institute of Technology), one of the campuses of the Lyceum of the Philippines University, is an institute of higher education located in Km.
 54, Brgy.
 Makiling, Calamba in the province of Laguna, Philippines.
 It was founded by Senator Sotero H. Laurel on January 18, 2000 as the third campus of the LPU system after Manila and Batangas.

 Currently, Lyceum of the Philippines University has 43 degree, non-degree, masters, and doctorate programs to offer.

 Institution

 The university offers undergraduate and graduate programs in various fields, including computer studies, engineering, arts, business, accountancy, tourism, hospitality management and medicine.

 Palaestra Consortio

 Palaestra Consortio, which is Latin term for “Training Partner”, is the industry linkage arm of Lyceum.
 It provides for student on-the-job training and internship programs, job placement programs, and meetings and consultations with industry leaders.

 The major industry partners of Lyceum are Yazaki-Torres Manufacturing Inc, a manufacturer of wiring and other automotive parts, and St. Frances Cabrini Medical Center, which led to the formation of LPU-St. Cabrini College of Allied Medicine, a joint effort between LPU-Laguna and St. Cabrini.

+Recently in 2025, LPU Laguna gained Autonomous Status from the Commission on Higher Education, thus demonstrating its high-quality education, excellent program status, and recognized as a regional leader in education.

+Rankings and International Linkages

+As part of the Lyceum of the Philippines network, LPU-L along with the other LPU campuses namely Manila, Makati, Batangas, Cavite, and Davao are ranked in THE Impact Rankings - 1501+, Good Health & Wellbeing - 1001+, Quality Education - 1001-1500, Gender Equality - 401-600, and Partnership for the Goals - 1001-1500.

+Moreover, it is ranked =140 in the Asian University Rankings - South Eastern Asia, and 801-850 Asia-wide.
+LPU in its whole received varying QS Stars; 4-stars Overall, and in Good Governance, Diversity, Equity & Inclusion, and Specialist Criteria: Hospitality & Leisure Management.
+3-stars for Teaching, 2-stars for Global Engagement, 5-stars for employability, facilities, and social impact, and a star for research.

+LPU-Laguna itself has different linkages to various higher educational institutions in the world, such notable example is the School of Engineering's Inter-faculty and Exchange Partnership with the School of Engineering of the University of Osaka.